ekherman/EukProt-Phylogenetics-Pipeline/README.md

 The current version of this pipeline does not submit jobs to a cluster.
 If memory usage is a concern, the pipeline can be run on an interactive computing node.

+## Output

+During processing, a number of intermediate files are created in `tmp/` directories within the input directories specified in the config file.

+In the output directory specified in the config file, the following files will be created

+ - `fasconcatg/[N]x[M].fas`: the final supermatrix with `N` species and `M` genes.
+- `fasconcatg/{gene_id}.fas`: the trimmed alignment for each gene, following character replacement

+All other files are intermediate files and may be removed after running the workflow to completion.